“The most beautiful makeup of a woman is passion. But cosmetics are easier to buy.”

 I love getting things for free.
 Every free sample that comes my way makes me feel a little better about my crushing student debt.
 I also can’t turn down a free party.
 Even if I am exhausted from working all day, I will rally if invited.
 My friends are fully aware of my weakness and frequently hook me into last minute events.
 The most recent was a Beautycounter event at a restaurant in Wicker Park – Birchwood Kitchen.
 The invitation promised “cocktails and conversation.”
 It also stated the following: This event will change the way you look at beauty.

 I had never heard of Beautycounter so the free cocktails were an easy sell.
 I arrived about 15 minutes late and the place was overflowing with women.
-The majority of which were 20-something year olds wearing trendy jumpers, crop tops, and (of course) statement necklaces.
+The majority of which were 20-something year olds wearing trendy jumpers, crop tops, and statement necklaces.
 There were two bars giving away three different kinds of decent wine and several platters of surprisingly edible hors d’oeuvres.
 Sliced baguette with garlic mascarpone and prosciutto?
 I will have twelve.
 After indulging in all the delicacies, I began to question – Why is all of this free?